Temporal Validation Changes the Apparent Public-Health Utility of Under-Five Mortality Prediction in Bangladesh: A Four-Round DHS Machine-Learning Study: Results

 \subsection{Geographic Fairness Analysis: Equity Gradient}

-We believe that the "equity gradient" is a useful quality.
-Structural, preventable causes such as poverty, sanitation etc. explain most of the variation in mortality in poor regions with low predictive error due to these being measured and recorded in surveys.
-In richer regions such as Dhaka, Khulna that are also very medicalized \cite{Pulok2018}, \cite{Adams2019}, the basic needs for survival have been met and residual mortality is explained by stochastic biological events (e.g. congenital anomalies) or unmeasured clinical complications that do not appear in demographic surveillance.
+Structural, preventable causes such as poverty and sanitation explain most of the variation in mortality in poorer regions and are measured directly in the survey, giving the model strong predictive signal.
+In wealthier regions such as Dhaka and Khulna, which are also more medicalised \cite{Pulok2018,Adams2019}, the basic needs for survival are largely met and residual mortality is driven by stochastic biological events (congenital anomalies, intrapartum complications, birth asphyxia) or unmeasured clinical complications that household survey instruments cannot capture.

-Therefore, the model performs best in areas where death is predictable and structural (the "first mile") and worst in those where it is not (the "second mile").
-Therefore, the model prioritizes populations that may be able to benefit the most from an ML based screen, i.e. those in the "last mile".